Traveling With Bicycles

 During the summer months, certain trains are designated as "Bicycle Trains" and may carry up to 2 bicycles per car.
 The list includes trains on the following branches: Babylon, Montauk, Oyster Bay, Port Jefferson, and Ronkonkoma/Greenport.
 These trains have a bicycle+ symbol by the train number on our branch timetables, which are available online, as well as at stations and terminals.

-Exclusions - Times/Days Bicycles are Not Allowed on Trains (arrivals/departures from NYC):
+Times and Days Bicycles Are Not Allowed on Trains (arrivals/departures from NYC):

 - Weekday mornings, 6-10 a.m. for westbound arrivals